What is Plaque and Why Should You Care?

 How can I prevent it?

 The number one thing you can do to prevent the cavities and gum disease caused by plaque is to brush, floss, and scrape your tongue twice each day.
 Electric toothbrushes with 30,000-60,000 vibrations have been proven to remove sticky plaque much more effectively than manual toothbrushes.
-In a similar fashion, the 12,000 vibrations and Gum Sweeps of the Slate Electric flosser are much more effective at disrupting and removing the plaque in between teeth than traditional string floss.
+In a similar fashion, the sonic vibrations and gum sweeps of the Slate Electric flosser are significantly more effective at disrupting and removing the plaque in between teeth than traditional string floss.

-A good percentage of the bacteria in our mouths lives in the hairs, pits, and fissures on the surface of the tongue.
-While brushing the tongue with your toothbrush is somewhat effective, using a tongue scraper like the one on the back of the Slate Electric Flosser does a much better job at disrupting and removing the harmful bacteria that can migrate to the teeth and gums to cause cavities and gum disease.
+Beyond flossing and brushing, it's important to acknowledge that a good percentage of the bacteria in our mouths lives in the hairs, pits, and fissures on the surface of the tongue.
+While brushing the tongue with your toothbrush is somewhat effective, using a tongue scraper like the one on the back of the Slate Electric Flosser does a much better job at disrupting and removing harmful bacteria that can migrate to the teeth and gums, causing cavities and gum disease.